 Returning to Sydney she began buying property and erecting buldings in the centre of town.
 Mary was soon able to retire from management and live on her investments.
 In 1825, noted for her interest in church, education and charity, Mary was appointed one of the governors of the Free Grammar School.

 She settled in Newtown in her later years.
 Mary built a villa on land bounded approximately by Enmore Road, Station Street, Holt Street and Reiby Street.
 It was subdivided after her death in 1855, and the house survived until 1966 when it was demolished for high-rise development.
 Mary also built Stanmore House in the 1840s for one of her daughters.
-Stanmore House still stands, and can be from Pemell Lane (behind the Enmore Theatre).
+Stanmore House still stands, and can be accessed from Pemell Lane (behind the Enmore Theatre).
 A drawing of it appears on MHS’s information brochure (click here).